John Walker (musician): The Walker Brothers

 He formed The Walker Brothers (originally The Walker Brothers Trio) in 1964, with himself as lead vocalist and guitarist, Engel on bass and harmony vocals, and Al "Tiny" Schneider on drums.
 Walker and Engel were signed as a duo by Mercury Records, and recorded their first single, "Pretty Girls Everywhere" in Los Angeles.
 There they became a leading attraction at Gazzari's nightclub, and appeared on the Shindig!
 TV show developed by Jack Good, and then on a weekly TV show, Ninth Street A Go Go.
 Late in 1964, they met drummer Gary Leeds, previously of The Standells, who had recently toured the UK with singer P.J.
 Proby, and who persuaded them that they would have greater success in England.
 Before leaving, they recorded their second single, "Love Her", overseen by Nick Venet and arranger Jack Nitzsche, with Scott Engel taking the lead vocal part for the first time.
 With financial backing from Leeds' stepfather, Walker, Engel and Leeds travelled to the UK in February 1965 for an exploratory visit.

-In the UK, "Love Her" was released on the Philips label, an affiliate of Mercury, and reached # 20 on the UK singles chart.
+In the UK, "Love Her" was released on the Philips label, an affiliate of Mercury, and reached No. 20 on the UK singles chart.
 Walker and Engel signed a new recording contract, and, with Leeds, began performing live in England, to considerable press attention and with growing numbers of - predominantly female teenage - fans.
-Their next record, a version of the Bacharach and David song "Make It Easy On Yourself", produced like their other British recordings by Johnny Franz, reached # 1 in the UK chart in September 1965.
+Their next record, a version of the Bacharach and David song "Make It Easy On Yourself", produced like their other British recordings by Johnny Franz, reached No. 1 in the UK chart in September 1965.
 Over the next two years the Walker Brothers became – with the Beatles and the Rolling Stones – one of the most popular groups in the country.
-Their second British number one, "The Sun Ain't Gonna Shine Anymore" in 1966, was their biggest hit in the US, where it made # 13 on the Billboard Hot 100.
+Their second British number one, "The Sun Ain't Gonna Shine Anymore" in 1966, was their biggest hit in the US, where it made No. 13 on the Billboard Hot 100.